enpingzhu315-png/FD-human-in-the-loop/README.md

-# Multi-Modal Fault Diagnosis Model
+# Fault Diagnosis Model based on the human in the loop

-This project implements a multi-modal fault diagnosis system based on both image and text data.
+This project implementsa human-in-the-loop machine learning diagnostic framework based on a Transformer backbone.
 It includes a text feature network, an image feature network, a fusion feature network, and a multi-source input feature judgment network.
 The project is built on the PyTorch framework and supports GPU acceleration for training and inference.

 ## Directory Structure

-Assuming the repository root is `MultiModalFault`, the recommended structure is:
+The recommended structure is:

 ```
-MultiModalFault/
+Fault/
 │
 ├─ data/                   # Raw data folder
 │   ├─ train_L/            # Original training images